airbytehq/airbyte/docs/integrations/destinations/weaviate-migrations.md

 ### Auto-generated ids

-It's not possible anymore to configure id fields in the destination.
+It's no longer possible to configure `id` fields in the destination.
 Instead, the destination will generate a UUID for each Weaviate object.
-The id per record is stored in the `_ab_record_id` property and can be used to identify Weaviate objects by Airbyte record.
+The `id` for each record is stored in the `_ab_record_id` property and can be used to identify Weaviate objects by Airbyte record.

 ### Vector fields